xcart/xcart-docs/_pages/kb_en/modules/block_user_ip.md

    * **Link to bypass the IP based access control system** : This link is generated automatically.

-2. Bot protection:
+2. Bot protection
    ![buip-settings-2.png]({{site.baseurl}}/attachments/ref_3rhs1MJ8/buip-settings-2.png)

-   * **A visitor should be identified as a bot if** : Specify the corresponding time/pages paramethers.
+   * **A visitor should be identified as a bot if** : Typically a bot takes much less time to "view" a page than a human does.
+So we can try to tell whether a user is a bot or a human being based on the average time they spend viewing a page.
+You can use this setting to specify the page viewing speed that should be used for your store site to distinguish bots from humans.

-   * **A visitor should be identified as a bot if the length of period between add to cart action and an attempt to buy is less than** : Specify the period in seconds.
+   * **A visitor should be identified as a bot if the length of period between add to cart action and an attempt to buy is less than** : Typically a bot takes much less time to attempt to buy an item after adding it to the shopping cart than a human does.
+We can try and distinguish bots from humans based on the duration of the time period (in seconds) between the two actions by the same user.
+You can use this setting to specify the minimum amount of seconds between an add to cart action and an attempt to buy for a user to be considered human.
+Any value less than that will allow the system to identify the user as a bot.

      {% note info %}
-     The time and pages values for the above settings are to be found out empirically as they differ depending on a particular site, server environment, etc.
+     The time and number of pages values for the above settings should be found out empirically as they differ depending on a particular site, server environment, etc.
      {% endnote %}

    * **Allow bots to make purchases** : Toggle the setting off if you don't want bots to make purchases in your store.

    * **Detect search engine bots via the user agent** : With this option enabled any visitor of a "crawler" type according to [https://browscap.org/](https://browscap.org/ "Block Users by IP / Country / User agent") is automatically blacklisted.
      {% note info %}
      If this option is disabled the module will sort the visitors in accordance with the **A visitor should be identified as a bot if** and **A visitor should be identified as a bot if the length of period between add to cart action and an attempt to buy is less than** settings.